uym2/TreeShrink/README.md

 Finally, the input can be a folder with many folders in it, one per gene.
 Each folder has to have a file for trees and optionally a file for the alignment.
 The alignment and tree files should have the same name in all folders.
 - You give the name of the folder than includes all the genes using `-i`.
 - You give the name of the gene tree files using `-t` and the name of the alignment files using `-a`.
-- After running, tree shrink will add filtered trees and alignments to each folder.